halodma/exclusion-zone-sasa/README.md

-# Validation Data PDF
+# Validation and bond entry Data PDF
-This PDF includes all tables used in "Armstrong’s Exclusion-Zone SASA Formula and Model (version 7)" (available on chemrxiv), these files are also available on OSF: https://doi.org/10.17605/OSF.IO/QGPJ7
+This PDF includes all tables used in "Armstrong’s Exclusion-Zone SASA Formula and Model (version 7)" (available on chemrxiv), as well as all the necessary global bond counts to get SASA values for a molecule, these files are also available on OSF: https://doi.org/10.17605/OSF.IO/QGPJ7